xenify-io/litepaper/README.md

 - In addition to swap fees, veXNF holders on chains where XNF has been deployed, will also earn native tokens at the end of each cycle generated from the burn fee.
 With XNF adopting the halving model and 50% of the daily mint reserved for those burning XEN or YSL, participating in the daily burn auction is one of the few means to securing a sizable XNF position.
 As more users burn XEN and YSL to acquire XNF, not only do veXNF holders profit from increased rewards through the burn fee, but the ecosystem benefits through increased proliferation of XNF liquidity.
 This innovative burn cycle implementation creates another positive feedback loop, ensuring the entire ecosystem thrives through active user participation.

-- Xenify's innovative staking model enables users to lock their XNF tokens for an opportunity to receive a steady stream of exceptional rewards in the form of Native Chain Rewards.
+- Xenify's innovative staking model enables users to lock their XNF tokens for an opportunity to receive a steady stream of exceptional rewards in the form of native rewards.
 This distinctive rewards distribution model not only strengthens demand and value for XNF, but also serves as an added incentive for holders to lock their daily XNF distributions.
 This strategy has been integrated to encourage long-term engagement with the protocol, while cultivating an ever-expanding user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Costs of Swapping on Xenify

 Xenify offers a groundbreaking token swap solution that not only simplifies cross-chain transactions but also rewards its users, all the while nurturing the expansion of its ecosystem.
-Through a 0.5% fee on every token swap, Xenify is able to achieve three crucial objectives: reward its platform users with XNF tokens, provide native chain rewards to veXNF holders, and ensure the continuous development of the protocol.
+Through a 0.5% fee on every token swap, Xenify is able to achieve three crucial objectives: reward its platform users with XNF tokens, provide native rewards to veXNF holders, and ensure the continuous development of the protocol.

 Here's how it works: When a user initiates a token swap on Xenify, they can choose to pay an optional 0.5% swap fee.
 This fee is strategically allocated to encourage future growth and incentivise user engagement.
 On chains where XNF has been deployed, 50% of the swap fee will be utilised for the proliferation of XNF liquidity, and the remaining 50% will be distributed as rewards among veXNF holders in the form of native chain tokens.

 By paying the nominal 0.5% swap fee on chains where XNF is deployed, you not only expedite your transaction but also secure an allocation of XNF from the protocol's daily mint cycle.
 These XNF tokens are locked for 1 year and distributed among swap participants as veXNF.
 This unique ERC-721 non-fungible token (NFT) will represent your XNF holdings, which can be withdrawn at the end of the lockup period.

-And here's the exciting part, by holding veXNF you unlock additional gains in the form of native chain rewards based on your earning power.
+And here's the exciting part, by holding veXNF you unlock additional gains in the form of native rewards based on your earning power.
 These rewards are distributed at the close of each daily cycle.
 In essence, by simply executing a swap on Xenify, you have the incredible opportunity to rake in native chain tokens such as BNB and ETH on a daily basis!

 But that’s not all!
 The swap fee has also been designed to support the expansion of Xenify through our innovative Fee Sharing Programme.
 This initiative provides an exciting opportunity for partner projects to earn a share of the swap fees generated on their native tokens.
 This way, we can encourage more projects to join our ecosystem and empower their users to reap the benefits of Xenify.
 With 25% of the swap fee shared equally between the partner project and Xenify, we establish a mutually advantageous relationship that supports the partner project and bolsters Xenify's ongoing development, marketing, and outreach efforts.